tliron/ronin/README.md

    build systems bungle this and make it either impossible or very difficult to do something that would be trivial using a shell script.
 3. Don't reinvent wheels: if Python or Ninja do something for us, use it.
-The build script is a plain Python program with no unnecessary cleverness.
-The generated Ninja script looks like something you could have created manually.
+The build script is a plain Python program without any unnecessary cleverness.
+The generated Ninja file looks like something you could have created manually.

 Quickstart